-Women were told it would be a quick and easy fix for pelvic organ prolapse or incontinence.
-A simple, hammock-like piece of mesh would be implanted through the vagina to support pelvic organs.
-What they weren’t told was about all of the complications that can arise after surgery — problems that are both painful and difficult to fix.
+Many women were told transvaginal mesh would be a quick and easy fix for pelvic organ prolapse or stress urinary incontinence.
+A simple hammock-like piece of mesh would be implanted through their vagina to support pelvic organs.
+But few women were warned about the complications that could occur after surgery.

-The most critical problems with mesh implants are erosion and organ perforation.
-Erosion of mesh through the vaginal wall can require multiple surgeries to repair, and there are no guarantees a fix can be made.
-The mesh can also perforate nearby organs like the bladder.
+Erosion and organ perforation are the worst problems associated with transvaginal mesh implants.
+Erosion of mesh through the vaginal wall can require multiple surgeries to repair, and there is no guarantee that doctors can cure complications from erosion.
+The mesh can also perforate nearby organs, such as the bladder, causing permanent damage.

-Other complications and side effects of vaginal mesh implants can include:
+Other complications and side effects of vaginal mesh implants include:

 - Nerve damage